fernandormoraes/the-bob-project/bob-ms/README.md

 This section presents how to run the case study.

-The microservices, database and API Gateway can be run using *Docker Compose*.

-    docker compose -f compose.yml up

 ### Run microservices with a data-ready database

-To run the application with pre-inserted data in database and avoid the section to prepare database, you can run *compose-case-study.yml* instead of *compose.yml*:
+To run the application with pre-inserted data in the database and avoid the section to prepare database, you can run *compose.case-study.yml* instead of *compose.yml*:

     docker compose -f compose.case-study.yml up